Where Are the Sidewalks?

 chanting, “Boo, boo, no one will ever make love to you!”

 I hid in the showers and cried for the sidewalks.

 But the sidewalks shed crock pot tears and

-not for me.Read more "POETRY: CATHERINE WOLFE – WHERE ARE THE SIDEWALKS"
+not for me.Read more "POETRY: CATHERINE WOLF – WHERE ARE THE SIDEWALKS"